-The males are very protective and aggressive and may kill the different types of fish.
+The males are very protective and aggressive and may kill different types of fish.
 The female looks after the eggs, while the male fish protects the site.

 They are open egg layers, and the process of fertilization is also external.
 The females lay the eggs first and then the male will fertilize them in the open waters.
 The water conditions should be kept in mind for their reproduction.

 This is usually a flat rock.
 They may even clean the bottom of the tank from the sand and then lay their eggs on the glass of the tank if there is no rock available.
-The fry is eventually moved to a sand pit until the time it is ready to swim.
+The fry is eventually moved to a sandpit until the time it is ready to swim.

 The Green terror cichlids are excellent parents, and it is advisable to keep them with the fry and the eggs.
-The fry can be fed brine shrimps, micro worms and powdered dry food.
+The fry can be fed brine shrimps, micro worms, and powdered dry food.

 Green Terror Cichlid Aquarium Care

 As mentioned earlier, these fish are relatively easy to care for as long as their water is kept clean.
-There should be a stringent maintenance schedule which should be followed along with having a biological filter.
+There should be a stringent maintenance schedule that should be followed along with having a biological filter.

 It is better to use gravel cleaner when cleaning it weekly so that all the decomposing organic matter that may be building up is removed.
 Replacement water should be matched with the temperature of the tank.

-You need to be careful what you add to the tank as it can bring diseases.
+You need to be careful about what you add to the tank as it can bring diseases.
 Not just other fish, but also plants and other decorations can have harmful chemicals and bacteria.

 Just like other cichlids from South America, the green terror cichlid also requires a lot of space and at least 30-40 gallons for a single fish.
 A minimum of at least 75 gallons is advisable for a pair.